Skip to content

 Les Bassins de Lumières

-Possibly one of the coolest museums in Bordeaux, it’s located in a former submarine base and is the largest digital art centre in the world.
+Possibly one of the coolest museums in Bordeaux, it’s located in a former submarine base and is the largest digital art center in the world.
 It’s an immersive experience dedicated to the history of art and great artists.

 It combines the architecture of the submarine base with digital art, and the images are reflected in 4 huge pools of water 12m high, 110m long and 22m wide.
 It is simply stunning and has to be seen to be believed, as words don’t do it justice.